mrward/monodevelop-nuget-extensions/README.md

-# Extends the NuGet Addin for MonoDevelop and Xamarin Studio
+# Extends the NuGet Addin for MonoDevelop, Xamarin Studio and Visual Studio for Mac

 Adds some extra features to the NuGet addin that are not currently built-in.